orlandos-nl/Citadel/README.md

 The `setEnvironmentValue` function adds an environment variable, which you can pass onto child processes.
 The `start` command simply executed the command "in the shell".
 How and if you process that command is up to you.
 The executed `command` is inputted as the first argument, and the second argument (the `ExecOutputHandler`), contains the authenticated user, Pipes for `stdin`, `stdout` and `stderr` as well as some function calls for indicating a process has exited.

 Whether you simulate a process, or hook up a real child-process, the requirements are the same.
-You **must** provide an exit code or throw an error out of the exeucing function.
+You **must** provide an exit code or throw an error out of the executing function.
 You can also `fail` on the outputHandler the process using an error.
 Finally, you'll have to return an `ExecCommandContext` that represents your process.
 This can receive remote `terminate` signals, or receive a notification that `stdin` was closed through `inputClosed`.

 ### SFTP Server